Pasta Recipes

 By Tom Griffiths November 24, 2024

-I remember learning to make crepes at the CIA using a small, square of pork fat with a slit cut into the skin for my finger to slide in & hold the fat to oil five crepe pans at a time.
-I remember being very hot & having very burnt fingers when I was done... but very proud.
-Crepes a la Reine was the first crepe recipe I learned as a young, CIA student in 1980's... we didn't eat many crepes growing up in New Jersey...
+We love making sweet crêpes at home for breakfast... folded into half or quarters in a pan of melted butter & caramelized sugar.
+We like to add apples, oranges, berries or bananas 'Crêpes Suzette' style for very special breakfasts.
+I like to prepare savory crêpes filled with seafood, chicken and vegetable fillings.
+For holidays I prepare manicotti, savory crêpes filled with ricotta, egg, romano & mozzarella cheeses.
+I remember learning to make crêpes at the CIA using a small, square of pork fat for the pans.
+I was able to cook with five pans at a time and I remember being very hot & having very burnt fingers when I was done... and also feeling very proud.
+Crêpes a la Reine was the first crepe recipe I learned as a young, CIA student in 1980's...
+We didn't eat many crêpesgrowing up in New Jersey...

 A casserole dish filled with enchiladas covered in sauce and cheese.